pgEdge/spock/README.md

 * Better error handling for conflict resolution
 * Better management & monitoring stats and integration
 * A 'pii' table for making it easy for personally identifiable data to be kept in country

-Our second version is 3.1 (planned for GA in late Q3) and will include the following important enhancements:

-* Support for pg16
-* Supoort for near-zero downtime upgrades between pg15 & pg16
 * Better support for minimizing system interuption during switch-over and failover
 * Improved support for in-region shadow nodes (in different AZ's)